 A person with chickenpox is contagious 1-2 days before the rash first appears and for about 5-10 days after the last crusts have formed.

 The nature of the infectious period makes it very difficult to prevent the spread of the disease.
-However, children should stay away from kindergartens, schools and public places while they are infectious.
+However, children should stay away from kindergartens, schools, and public places when they are infectious.
 Adults with chickenpox who work with children should also stay at home.

 The best way to prevent chickenpox is with a vaccine.
 One dose of the vaccine provides approximately 99% protection against severe varicella and 80% protection against varicella of any severity.
 Vaccination can prevent or reduce the severity of chickenpox if the vaccine is given within 3–5 days of exposure.